Insights

 Most people tell stories in the past tense.
 It’s only natural.
 After all, if something happened 15 years ago and you’re talking about it today, it makes sense to use past tense.

-When you tell your stories in present tense, it helps you achieve two important goals that can make your stories more memorable, more helpful, and more powerful.
+When you tell your stories in present tense, it helps you achieve two important storytelling goals that can make your stories more memorable, more helpful, and more powerful.

 Full Transcript